 Chances are almost certain that yes, you would!
 Everyone has mineral imbalances, it's just a matter to what extent.
 Often, those who believe they are living the healthiest seem to have the greatest imbalances.
 This is especially true for vegetarians and vegans who are admirably committed to living healthy, yet will almost always have signs of copper toxicity, zinc deficiency, and potassium deficiency.
 One of the most important minerals that almost everyone is deficient in, magnesium, is chelated (depleted) by glyphosate (the main ingredient in the Roundup herbicide sprayed on a vast majority of crops, especially wheat, oats, lentils, peas, non-GMO soybeans, corn, flax, potatos, etc. We even lose magnesium when under stress (something that affects pretty much everyone).
 Also applicable to everyone is the fact that we are exposed to toxins daily, through the air we breathe, the food we eat, and the water we drink.
 Those toxic elements can then go on to actually replace our essential minerals in receptor sites.
 Calcium for example might be replaced with strontium; zinc might be replaced with mercury, etc. We are also exposed to toxic levels of some metals in utero, beginning life on day 1 with imbalances.
 On top of that, many individuals are on one form of medication or another, and medications for pain, heartburn, depression, thyroid disease, cholesterol, high blood pressure, etc can deplete iron, magnesium, calcium, zinc, potassium, and various vitamin levels.
 We can trace toxic metals to our water and a large supply of our crops.
 Not only is glyphosate a concern as mentioned, but even crops labeled 'organic' are often sprayed with 'organic' copper sulfate which numerous studies show is toxic to humans.
 Also, our soils today are so greatly nutritionally depleted that even if you do all you can to eat raw and 'healthy', the food itself is deplete in mineral content.
 Even if you take a one-a-day multivitamin, this does not ensure that you are actually absorbing those minerals, nor are those nutrients customized for YOUR body.
+In fact, supplementing most vitamins can actually further deplete your minerals!
 Most people have low stomach acid, and this poor digestion further affects the absorption of minerals - even if you consume enough of a mineral it simply may not be getting absorbed.
 It's also unrealistic to believe that decades of toxins and imbalances can be fixed with some 30-day fast or packaged detox program.
 Balancing takes time, together with specific nutrients targeted for your own unique biochemistry.

 Here is an example of a slow metabolizer pattern, which is easily recognizable by seeing calcium, magnesium and copper all elevated above a lower sodium and potassium.
 (A fast metabolizer would have the opposite pattern, with higher Na and K relative to lower Ca, Mg and Cu).
 While infinite variations to this exist based on each individual mineral level, the majority of the population (roughly 80%) today reflects a slow type pattern.
 (The red line represents the ideal level.)
-The high Ca relative the low K reflects a very high Ca/K thyroid ratio, and thus a very slow thyroid.
+The high Ca relative the low K reflects a very high Ca/K thyroid ratio, and thus a very slow thyroid (or the effects of thyroid hypofunction).
 The high Na relative to K reflect intense stress.
 The low Na and K levels reflect adrenal insufficiency.
 A degree of copper toxicity is also seen, further evidenced by the high Ca and low K.

 So what would happen to this individual if they are given calcium supplementation, or vitamin D supplementation, both of which are so commonly promoted these days?
 It would be disastrous, as both will further raise calcium and lower potassium, slowing the thyroid even further, and intensifying the Na/K stress response.
 Copper will have the same effect - further increasing calcium and lowering potassium.
 What happens then with a high Na/K stress ratio?
 Magnesium gets used up, or depleted.
 Though the chart shows what looks like a "healthy" level of magnesium on the surface, it's important to understand what's really happening here.
 The high Na/K is burning up magnesium, where the magnesium is being lost intracellularly, going into the blood temporarily, and getting picked up by the hair follicle.
 In other words, this "healthy" magnesium level is in fact a sign of rapid magnesium depletion, and so for this individual, magnesium supplementation is essential.
 If this person were to take calcium without adding in magnesium, they are opening the door to the calcification of organs and tissues, increased insulin levels, increased risk of muscle spasms, and increased risk of blood clotting; all the while the bone structure gets weaker as the calcium (without adequate magnesium) ends up in soft tissue rather than the bone.
 Psychologically, the high Na/K increases anger, anxiety, panic, and shorten's a person's fuse, making them more irritable.
 As magnesium drops as a result due to the heightened stress, depression and denial creep in, as well as a tendency towards various addictive behaviors.
 Negative aspects of one's personality prevail.
 The risk of diabetes, inflammation and heart attack also increase.